brunocardenas/clients_api/README.md

 - [Swagger Documentation](http://ec2-13-58-248-69.us-east-2.compute.amazonaws.com:8080/swagger-ui.html#/)
 (If you can't access is because jar is down and need to be runned.
 I'm working in keep jar up 24/7).
+You can access swagger documentation while running local through this url: http://localhost:8080/swagger-ui.html#/

 **Cloud deployment:**